FACTBOX - Key political risks to watch in Pakistan

 An American investigation into the November border incident found that both U.S. and Pakistani forces were at fault, putting further strain on already deeply damaged ties.
 Pakistani officials said the attack was "deliberate".

-As well as continuing tension over the opening of the NATO supply lines that run through Pakistan, fresh disagreement is brewing over the sentencing of Shakil Afridi, who is alleged to have helped the CIA find bin Laden using a house-to-house vaccination drive as a cover.

-His 33-year jail term brought swift condemnation from Washington, including from Secretary of State Hillary Clinton, who said the decision was "unjust and unwarranted".
-The U.S. has cut aid to Pakistan by $33 million in response, $1 million for every year that Afridi faces jail.

-Tension also remains over Pakistan's perceived unwillingness hunt down certain militant groups.
-Washington has long pushed for action, military or otherwise, against the Haqqani militant network, one of NATO's deadliest foes in Afghanistan, which is thought to operate mainly from Pakistani region North Waziristan.
+Washington has long pushed for action, military or otherwise, against the Haqqani militant network, one of NATO's deadliest foes in Afghanistan and thought to largely operate from North Waziristan.

 Islamabad has repeatedly said its forces are overstretched and it cannot afford to provoke a general tribal uprising.